ianoshorty/amazon-product-import/README.md

    - AWS_TRACKING_ID
  - Activate the plugin in the WordPress Admin

+To use the plugin:

+ - Create an Events Calender Event (aka tribe_events post type)
+ - Set the Amazon Product Identifier on the right hand side of a product you wish to import
+ - Set a release date thats in the future (this will be automatically updated to the correct date after the first import)
+ - Press the "Import Products" button in the "Amazon Product Import" menu.
+ - Profit!

+Fields currently imported include:

+ - Product Title
+ - Product Release Date
+ - Product Image URL (medium size)
+ - Product Author

+For more information, read the README at `src/plugins/amazon-product-import/README.txt`.

 # Featured Images (Optional)

 Optionally, you can use the provided `featured-image.php` to also use product images from Amazon as the featured image for The Events Calendar Events posts (tribe_events).
 To do this: